jamestunnell/album-ensembles/README.md

     $ rake yaml

-## Building the MIDI
+## MIDI output
-The YAML file can be processed to build a MIDI file using the command line
+The YAML file(s) can be processed to build a MIDI file using the command line

     $ rake midi

 Also, a `.midify` file can be created a given song file, in order to specify command-line options for the `midify` executable that is used to process the YAML file.
 For example, for a song file `mysong.song`, a companion file `mysong.midify` could be created to specify the MIDI instrument patch numbers for each part in the score.
 See the song files See the `midify` command line usage for help with this, using

     $ midify --help

+## Audio output
+The YAML file(s) can be processed using SuperCollider to produce Audio output in WAV or FLAC format.

+First, make sure that SuperCollider is installed:

+    $ sudo apt install supercollider

+Then run the command to generate FLAC or WAV files.

+    $ rake flac
+    $ rake wav